请调整浏览器窗口大小或者请使用手机查看!

 Rob regrets casting Ritchie and Freddie in a commercial after Laura and Millie turn into unbearable stage mothers.

-When Sally wants to take some of Buddy's prescription medicine, Rob warns her about the dangers of taking someone else's prescription by recounting the story of Laura meeting his parents for the first time and the disastrous results when she takes some medicine belonging to Millie.
+Rob recounts the story of Laura meeting his parents for the first time and the disastrous results when she takes some medicine belonging to Millie.

-A red rose found in Sally's desk bespeaks of a secret admirer, but when she learns it's Bert the jocular deli man, she doesn't take it seriously (but should).
+A red rose found in Sally's desk bespeaks of a secret admirer, but when she learns his identity, she doesn't take it seriously (but should).

 When a drunk accosts Laura and Rob in a downtown bar, Laura surprises Rob by using a judo throw that flattens the man.
 Rob begins to feel inadequate as the "protector" of his household and sets out to prove a point with Laura.